 WHO PURCHASED A LICENSE ALREADY?
 These are some of the institutions who already acquired an educational license or a screening of the film:

-Arizona University, The University of Iowa, George Washington University, Oklahoma State University, Aphasia Hope Foundation, Adler Aphasia Center, Nova Scotia Aphasia Association, Lehman College City University Of New York, Pacific Stroke Association, Speaking Of Aphasia, Monmouth University, Montevallo University, Western University of Canada, Texas Christian University, St Lawerence College, Mercy College, Gallaudet University, Hofstra University, Bowling Green State University, Fontbonne University, Laurentian University, San Diego State University, University of Nebraska Kearney, University of South Dakota, Dalhousie University, Texas State University, University of Nevada, Portland State University, University of Amsterdam, University of Alberta, California State University East Bay, Rancho Los Amigos National Rehabilitation Center, University of North Carolina Greensboro, Rocky Mountain University of Health Professions, Indiana University, Ithaca College, McGill University, University of North Texas, James Madison University, Saint Louis University, Western Washington University, Texas Tech University Health Sciences Center, University of Montana, Freedonia State University of New York, Iona College, State University of New York College at Cortland, Florida State University, MacEwan University, Radford University, University of the Pacific, Texas Woman's University, Illinois State University, Northern Illinois University, Misericordia University, Elmira College, New York University, SUNY Buffalo State College, Salus University, University of Virginia, Calvin College, University of Wisconsin-Madison, Adelphi University, University of South Alabama, Edinboro University, University of Memphis, William Paterson University, The University of Tennessee Health Science Center, University of Nebraska Omaha, Marshall University, Northern Michigan University, Middle Tennessee State University, La Salle University, St. Ambrose University, Nazareth College, Northern Arizona University, University of Connecticut, Old Dominion University, University of Texas at Dallas, Idaho State University, Bloomsburg University, Touro College, New York Medical College, Augustana College, Eastern Illinois University, Central Michigan University, Seton Hall University, Central Queensland University, University of Minnesota, San Jose State University, University of Toledo, Voice of Hope for Aphasia, Montclair State University, Southeastern Louisiana University.
+Arizona University, The University of Iowa, George Washington University, Oklahoma State University, Aphasia Hope Foundation, Adler Aphasia Center, Nova Scotia Aphasia Association, Lehman College City University Of New York, Pacific Stroke Association, Speaking Of Aphasia, Monmouth University, Montevallo University, Western University of Canada, Texas Christian University, St Lawerence College, Mercy College, Gallaudet University, Hofstra University, Bowling Green State University, Fontbonne University, Laurentian University, San Diego State University, University of Nebraska Kearney, University of South Dakota, Dalhousie University, Texas State University, University of Nevada, Portland State University, University of Amsterdam, University of Alberta, California State University East Bay, Rancho Los Amigos National Rehabilitation Center, University of North Carolina Greensboro, Rocky Mountain University of Health Professions, Indiana University, Ithaca College, McGill University, University of North Texas, James Madison University, Saint Louis University, Western Washington University, Texas Tech University Health Sciences Center, University of Montana, Freedonia State University of New York, Iona College, State University of New York College at Cortland, Florida State University, MacEwan University, Radford University, University of the Pacific, Texas Woman's University, Illinois State University, Northern Illinois University, Misericordia University, Elmira College, New York University, SUNY Buffalo State College, Salus University, University of Virginia, Calvin College, University of Wisconsin-Madison, Adelphi University, University of South Alabama, Edinboro University, University of Memphis, William Paterson University, The University of Tennessee Health Science Center, University of Nebraska Omaha, Marshall University, Northern Michigan University, Middle Tennessee State University, La Salle University, St. Ambrose University, Nazareth College, Northern Arizona University, University of Connecticut, Old Dominion University, University of Texas at Dallas, Idaho State University, Bloomsburg University, Touro College, New York Medical College, Augustana College, Eastern Illinois University, Central Michigan University, Seton Hall University, Central Queensland University, University of Minnesota, San Jose State University, University of Toledo, Voice of Hope for Aphasia, Montclair State University, Southeastern Louisiana University, Wayne State University.